 Kirchhoff’s voltage law (KVL)

-The law of conservation of energy can be used also in the analysis of electrical circuits.
-In the analysis of electrical circuits the principle of energy conservation provides basis for the law, which is known as Kirchhoff’s voltage law (or Kirchhoff’s second law), after German physicist Gustav Robert Kirchhoff.
+The law of conservation of energy can also be used in the analysis of electrical circuits.
+In the analysis of electrical circuits, the principle of energy conservation provides the basis for the law, known as Kirchhoff’s voltage law (or Kirchhoff’s second law), after German physicist Gustav Robert Kirchhoff.

 Kirchhoff’s voltage law states:

-The algebraic sum of the voltages (drops or rises) encountered in traversing any loop of a circuit in a specified direction must be zero.
+The algebraic sum of the voltages (drops or rises) encountered in traversing any circuit loop in a specified direction must be zero.

-The algebraic sum of the voltages (drops or rises) encountered in traversing any loop of a circuit in a specified direction must be zero.
+The algebraic sum of the voltages (drops or rises) encountered in traversing any circuit loop in a specified direction must be zero.

-Since voltage is electric potential energy per unit charge, the voltage law can be seen to be a consequence of conservation of energy.
+Since voltage is electric potential energy per unit charge, the voltage law can be a consequence of the conservation of energy.
 This rule is equivalent to saying that each point on a mountain has only one elevation above sea level.
-If you start from any point and return to it after walking around the mountain, the algebraic sum of the changes in elevation that you encounter must be zero.
+If you start from any point and return to it after walking around the mountain, the algebraic sum of the elevation changes that you encounter must be zero.